oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_rule.md

 #### get_subresource

-Get full information about the rule product unit
+Get complete information about the product unit the price rule applies for

 #### get_relationship